pine64/website/content/documentation/General/Mainline_Hardware_Decoding.md

 ### mpv

 mpv v0.35 or later, built against the aforementioned FFmpeg fork, can be used to play back videos with hardware accelerated decoding.
 The hardware decoder path features interop with the GPU output, saving an expensive copyback operation.
-You can utilise the hardware decoding with e.g.:
+You can utilize the hardware decoding with e.g.:

 `mpv --hwdec=drm [FILE]`